-Microsoft adds AI tools to Office apps like Outlook, Word
+Microsoft adds AI tools to office apps like Outlook, Word

-NEW YORK (AP) — Microsoft is infusing artificial intelligence tools into its Office software, including Word, Excel and Outlook emails.
+NEW YORK (AP) — Microsoft is infusing artificial intelligence tools into its suite of office software, including Word, Excel and Outlook emails.

 The company said Thursday the new feature, named Copilot, is a processing engine that will allow users to do things like summarize long emails, draft stories in Word and animate slides in PowerPoint.

-Microsoft spokesperson Jessica Dash said the new Office features are currently only available for 20 enterprise customers.
+Microsoft 365 General Manager Colette Stallbaumer said the new features are currently only available for 20 enterprise customers.
 It will roll it out for more enterprise customers over the coming months.

 Microsoft is marketing the feature as a tool that will allow workers to be more productive by freeing up time they usually spend in their inbox, or allowing them to more easily analyze trends in Excel.